 Master Instructor Certification Course (MICC)

 The program is designed to include a variety to workshops, in which students will have deliverables due at each workshop.
-MICC students are expected to do a significant amount of work outside of class but will have a variety of resources available to them to support their success.
-Each student will be assigned to a main course facilitator and a mentor (MICC graduate), both of whom will serve as reviewers of work products throughout the program around course design and development.
+MICC students are expected to do a significant amount of work outside of class but will have a variety of resources, including course facilitators and coaches, available to them to support their success.

 MICC Application Process